 The Coldest Journey

 At Revells, we like to support worthwhile activities.
 As movers and storers, our primary interest is in supporting humanitarian causes where our services can be of use in cases of need.
 However, we also like adventure!
-The account below is of our most recent involvement with an extraordinary expedition:
+The account below is of our biggest involvement with an extraordinary expedition:

 In January 2013 six men set out from Cape Town on board the South African Maritime Safety Authority's ice-strengthened cadet training ship SA Agulhas.
 They were bound for Crown Bay, Antarctica.
 Under the leadership of veteran explorer, Sir Ranulph Fiennes and known as "The Coldest Journey", their mission was to be the first team ever to cross Antarctica in winter.
 The 4,000 km journey across the continent via the South Pole would take 6 months in some of the harshest conditions on Earth.
 Included in their ambitions was a comprehensive science programme which required the collection and recording of data on glaciology, meteorology and the physiological and psychological effects of solitude on the team members themselves.